-The development of American cinema from its beginnings in 1896 to the present is studied.
-The films, viewed in class, are discussed in terms of film techniques as well as in terms of content.
-The course relates cinema to themes in American culture.
+(See HUM 160) The development of American cinema from its beginnings in 1896 to the present is studied.
+The films, viewed in class, are discussed in terms of technique as well as in terms of content.
+The course relates American cinema to themes in American culture.